microsoft/fast/packages/web-components/fast-element/docs/guide/leveraging-css.md

 :::

 ### Partial CSS
-There are times when you may want to create reusable blocks of *partial* CSS, where the abstraction is not valid CSS in and of itself, such a groups of CSS properties or a complex value.
+There are times when you may want to create reusable blocks of *partial* CSS, where the abstraction is not valid CSS in and of itself, such as groups of CSS properties or a complex value.
 To do that, you can use the `cssPartial` tagged template literal:

 ```ts
 import { css, cssPartial } from "@microsoft/fast-element";